 - Lockdown / Shelter in Place – General Guidance: The University will lock down in response to threats of violence such as a bank robbery or armed intruder on campus.
 You can assume that all remaining classes and events will be temporarily suspended until the incident is over.
 Lockdown notifications are sent using the SPU-Alert System as text messages (to people who have provided their cell phone numbers as described below), emails, announcements by Building Emergency Coordinators (BECs), announcements over the outdoor public address system, and electronic reader board messages.

 - If you are in a building at the time of a lockdown:

 - Stay inside unless the building you are in is affected.
 If it is affected, you should evacuate.

 - Move to a securable area (such as an office or classroom) and lock the doors.

 - Close the window coverings then move away from the windows and get low on the floor.

 - Remain in your secure area until further direction or the all clear is given (this notification will be sent via the SPU-Alert System).

-- If you are unable to enter a building because of a lockdown:
+- If you are outside at the time of a lockdown:

 - Leave the area and seek safe shelter off campus.
 Remaining in the area of the threat may expose you to further danger.